 Symptom and side-effect management

-Efficient and patient-centred models of care
+Patient-centred models of care

 Developing cancer nursing research capability